Popstars (Brazilian TV series): Season 1 (2002)

+A Rogue concert aired on Disney Channel Brazil on September 1, 2002.

 Marjorie Estiano, a contestant who had been eliminated in the earlier rounds, also became a famous actress with major roles in Rede Globo soap operas like Páginas da Vida (2006), Duas Caras (2007), Caminho das Índias (2009) and A Vida da Gente (2011).

 Season 2 (2003)

 With the success of the concept, SBT was encouraged to introduce a male version with boys competing for a place in a boy band.
 The winner was Br'oz that also found great success of releases.

 Discontinuation

 The program was discontinued after two seasons.